 - Guest lecturers embedded in practice.

-- Has a clear focus towards the future employability of students.
+- Has a clear focus on the future employability of students.

 - Opportunities to explore theory and policy in practice.

 What you will learn

 The course will be delivered through a mix of online delivery, face to face theory and practical sessions.
 This will be delivered over 3 days per week in a blended learning format.
 Theory and practical sessions will be at UWTSD’s new Carmarthen campus.